TYPE DESIGN INFORMATION PAGE last updated on

 The zip file has about ten Croatian truetype fonts.
 [Google] [More] ⦿ | |

-Dach's Place (Hrzo's Fonts) | Hrzica Davor from Croatia showcases many dingbat fonts, including Monotype dingbats such as Df Calligraphic Ornaments, Df Diversions, and df Diversities.
-[Google] [More] ⦿ |
+Hrzica Davor from Croatia showcases many dingbat fonts, including Monotype dingbats such as Df Calligraphic Ornaments, Df Diversions, and df Diversities.
+[Google] [More] ⦿ | |

 Darko Zubrinic from the Faculty of Electrical Engineering and Computing Av.
 Vukovar 39, Zagreb, Croatia, has created a set of TeX and METAFONT files called Croatian Glagolitic (1995-1996).
 It contains 367 symbols covering Croatian Glagolitic (round, angular, Baska Tablet, quickscript, about 60 ligatures, Baromic broken ligatures, calligraphic letters), Croatian Cyrillic, Stechak ornaments, and Croatian wattle patterns.
 See also here.
 The fonts are described in his paper "Croatian fonts", TUGboat, Vol. 17, 1996.
 This page also has links to other Glagolitic fonts.
 Old URL.
 [Google] [More] ⦿ | |

 Croatian designer from Zagreb (b.
-1957) who created the Glagolitic faces GlagolicaUnicode (1998) and Staroslavenski unicode (1998).
+1957) who created the Glagolitic typefaces GlagolicaUnicode (1998) and Staroslavenski unicode (1998).
 These fonts can be found here and here.
 [Google] [More] ⦿ | |

 Croatian graphic designer.
-She created a revival of a XVIth century ornamental caps face in 2010.
+She created a revival of a XVIth century ornamental caps typeface in 2010.
 [Google] [More] ⦿ | |

-Croatian creator of the bouncy handprinted font Zimamedia (2000, with Kresimir Zimonic).
+Croatian creator of the bouncy hand-printed font Zimamedia (2000, with Kresimir Zimonic).
 [Google] [More] ⦿ | |

 Croatian designer of PX Glagolitic 01, a freeware pixel font for glagolitic script.
 Regalar and bold versions are available.
 Recommended usage size is 8pt.
 He also made the great free pixel family PX Sans Nouveaux (2008), about which he writes: Sans nouveaux is designed for the malcontents. [...]
 Sans nouveaux is serious business.
 Dafont link.
 [Google] [More] ⦿ | |

-Eugen Divjak | Croatian designer from Zagreb of the Glagolitic font Krcka glagoljska kurziva (2002, also called Kr*ka notarska *kola), a glagolitic quickscript from the island of Krk.
-This face can be found here and here.
-[Google] [More] ⦿ |
+Croatian designer from Zagreb of the Glagolitic font Krcka glagoljska kurziva (2002, also called Kr*ka notarska *kola), a glagolitic quickscript from the island of Krk.
+This typeface can be found here and here.
+[Google] [More] ⦿ | |

 Free Mac fonts in the EversonMono series for CSX, Celtic, Croatian, Cyrillic, Esperanto, Gaelic, Georgian, Greek, Icelandic, Inuktitut, Ogham, Romanian, Sami, and Turkish.
 [Google] [More] ⦿ | |